-KNOW ALL MEN BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Mitchel Sayare and Frank J. Pocher, or any of them, his attorney-in-fact, each with the power of substitution, for him in any and all capacities, to sign any and all amendments to this registration statement (including post-effective amendments), and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, hereby granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite or necessary to be done in and about the premises, as full to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them or their or his substitutes may lawfully do or cause to be done by virtue hereof.
+KNOW ALL MEN BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Mitchel Sayare and Frank J. Pocher, or any of them, his attorney-in-fact, each with the power of substitution, for him in any and all capacities, to sign any and all amendments (including post-effective amendments) to this registration statement, (or any other registration statement for the same offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act) and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, hereby granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite or necessary to be done in and about the premises, as full to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them or their or his substitutes may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Act, as amended, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated.

-SIGNATURE TITLE DATE /S/ MITCHEL SAYAREMITCHEL SAYARE Chairman of the Board of Directors (principal executive officer) April 11, 1996 /S/ FRANK J. POCHER FRANK J. POCHER Vice President, Chief Financial Officer, Treasurer and Director (principal financial officer and principal accounting officer) April 11, 1996 /S/ WALTER A. BLATTLERWALTER A. BLATTLER Senior Vice President, Research and Director April 11, 1996 /S/ MICHAEL EISENSON MICHAEL EISENSON Director April 11, 1996 /S/ STUART F. FEINERSTUART F. FEINER Director April 11, 1996 /S/ DONALD E. O'NEILL DONALD E. O'NEILL Director April 11, 1996
+SIGNATURE TITLE DATE /s/ Mitchel Sayare Chairman of the Board of Directors (principal November 7, 1996 Mitchel Sayare executive officer) /s/ Frank J. Pocher Frank J. Pocher Vice President, Chief Financial Officer, Treasurer and Director (principal financial officer and principal accounting officer) November 7, 1996 /s/ Walter A. Blattler Walter A. Blattler Senior Vice President, Research and Director November 7, 1996 /s/ Michael Eisenson Director November , 1996 Michael Eisenson /s/ Stuart F. Feiner Stuart F. Feiner Director November , 1996 /s/ Donald E. O'Neill Director November 7, 1996 Donald E. O'Neill